gbuurman/ibis4manual/docs/source/gettingStarted/helloIbis.rst

 ``<DirectoryListener>``. ``ApiListener`` makes your adapter listen to REST HTTP requests. ``DirectoryListener`` triggers your adapter when a file is added to a chosen directory on a (server-side) local file system.
+It polls the directory.
 For a complete list of all listeners, see https://ibis4example.ibissource.org/iaf/ibisdoc/.